 In conclusion, hot air ballooning is safe and not scary.
 The only thing that can make it dangerous are people who don’t take safety seriously.
 We look forward to continuing to have you as a guest on our balloon trips.

-Now that you know how safe hot air balloons are, check out when the hot air balloon was invented and take a peek back in the history of ballooning!
+Now that you know how safe hot air balloons are, check out when the hot air balloon was invented and take a peek back into the history of balloon flying!